-La Toraia The Bull House Steak House at Tenuta La Fratta is just 1 minute away by car.
-1.5 km (open Weds or Thursday through Sunday depending upon the time of year).
-Simple but stylish steakhouse with tons of atmosphere.
-Right on the ranch – set within the immensely significant bull house – where the first stud book for the Chianina White Oxon was held.
+La Toraia The Bull House Steak House at Tenuta La Fratta is just 1 minute away by car (open Weds or Thursday through Sunday depending upon the time of year).
+Simple but stylish steakhouse with atmosphere.
+Right on the ranch – set within the immensely significant bull house – where the first stud book for the Chianina white Oxon breed was held.
 Good pastas, great organic grass fed beef – and excellent cured meats.
 Good / well priced wine list.
-Principally for carnivores but one excellent vegetarian dish the ‘Tempo’ burger plate – as well as a couple of non meaty pastas.
+Principally for carnivores but one excellent vegetarian dish the ‘Tempo’ burger – as well as a couple of good local style non meaty pastas.
 We recommend an early table on weekend nights (from 7.30 pm) as from 8.30 – 9pm the place is packed with regular local diners slowing the service somewhat.
 Lunch is served weekends only 12.30-15.00* Dinner 19.30-22.30 * Ask us to call and check first if you want to book a later table… We recommend : avoid the Tagliata cut steak which can be less tender and don’t consider walking at night it’s just too ‘wild’ a journey for night-time but for lunch it’s not a problem to walk.
 Despite being only a minute by car allow at least 25 minutes for the walk and go with very sensible shoes….

 Il Brigante Gentiluomo The Gentleman Brigand Pizzeria and Trattoria is 2 minutes away from the house, on the road towards Torrita, Pienza, Montepulciano.
 Inexpensive set lunch menu, Pizza and other dishes in the evenings.
 Service can vary unfortunately somewhat depending on levels of staffing and diners but the owning family are really lovely.
 Closed Monday evenings only.
 Lunch 12-2, Dinner 7-11 We recommend: you must tell them you come from Siena House to guarantee better than ‘tourist quality’ service – this is true for most places mind you.

-L’Enoteca The Wine Bar at the Locanda Amorosa, at 2 minutes away (definitely not walkable).
+L’Enoteca The Wine Bar at the Locanda Amorosa, at 2 minutes away (definitely not walkable, not even at lunchtime).
 Amorosa is a long established hotel with 2 restaurants including the wine bar where food is served until 19.30.
 Prices are not low but the quality is high both in terms of kitchen and service.
 Location is splendid : glamorous Tuscany at it’s best.
-We recommend: The cheese selection is superb, a cheese board plus a good red under the cherry tree whilst it’s still light.
+We recommend: The cheese selection is superb, a cheese board plus a good glass of red under the cherry tree.

-Locanda Amorosa Restaurant ‘Le Coccole’ 2 minutes away by car but absolutely not walkable, just opened and we are yet to try it but the guests have been loving it.
+Locanda Amorosa Restaurant ‘Le Coccole’ 2 minutes away by car but again absolutely not walkable, just opened under new management & chef – we are yet to try it but the guests have been loving it.

 A little further away but still very local…

 Ristorante Walter Redaelli at Bettolle, 12 minutes away by car.
 Modern Tuscan cuisine showcasing highest quality ingredients elaborated by our very down to earth local celebrity chef Walter Redaelli.
 Great food, super service and an award winning wine list.
 Outdoor dining or very comfortable interior.
-This is the place to head to if desiring something a little more ‘special’ Open all week, Lunch 12-2.30, Dinner 7.30-9.30 We recommend : Walter pays close attention to all details and we consider this place pretty flawless.
-Deserts are a very strong point however in the sense that arguably in Tuscany dessert choice are somewhat limited in general – and many places don’t offer a really great desserts – whilst at Walter’s desserts are as good as the rest of the menu.
+Open all week, Lunch 12-2.30, Dinner 7.30-9.30 We recommend : Walter pays close attention to all details and we consider this place pretty flawless.
+Deserts are a very strong point however in the sense that arguably in Tuscany dessert choices are somewhat limited in general – and many places don’t offer a really great desserts – whilst at Walter’s the desserts are as good as the rest of the menu.

 Le Macine The Mill Stones Pizzeria in Torrita di Siena, 12 minutes away by car, hidden away behind another property, the Hotel Rottelle and easy to miss.
 Pizza plus other Tuscan dishes available.
 Friendly and informal, cosy interior with vaulted ceilings typical for the area.
 Pizza is recommended, thin and crispy and baked in a wood oven as it should be, fun to watch the Pizzaiolo pizza chef preparing and cooking the pizza.
 This place is high up overlooking the valley so long long views to be had if dining on the pretty terrace in daylight.
 Closed on Wednesdays, pizza evenings only.
 We recommend: Go for Pizza.
 Avoid it on Friday and Saturday evenings unless going early.
 Always tell the staff you came from here as otherwise you might get ‘tourist quality’ service.